 Background & History

 Over the next several years, directors such as Rosa Atkinson, John Poulton, Arthur Ware, Robert Vandekieft, Cliff Tyner, and Flo Trillo directed plays in both Prince Arthur and Prince Andrew High School auditoriums.
 The Group took part in many of the Nova Scotia Drama League’s festivals such as in Truro (1970), and the Dominion Drama Festival (1971 and 1973).
-The group changed its name to “Dartmouth Players” in about 1971 and in early 1974 moved to the converted Dundas Cinema in Dartmouth.
+The group changed its name to “Dartmouth Players” in about 1971 and in early 1974 DP moved to the converted Dundas Cinema in Dartmouth.
 In the spring of 1974, Dark of the Moon, directed by Flo Trillo, was the only play produced in the Dundas Street Theatre as it burned down later that year.
 Since they had lost everything in the fire, the Players were unable to continue and disbanded.

 A New Beginning

 Cliff Tyner and Arthur Ware were approached by Dartmouth City Council in 1985, following a Dartmouth-based production presented in the Dunn Theatre in Halifax and witnessed by then Mayor of Dartmouth, John Savage.
 Dr. Savage recognized the need for community theatre, and Tyner and Ware were given the use of a small room in Findlay Community Centre, where the inaugural meeting of the newly revived Dartmouth Players took place in January 1986.
 Plays were staged at the Dartmouth High School, Prince Andrew High School auditoriums, and the Findlay Centre until the Crichton Avenue Community Centre opened in the fall of 1987.
-The Centre became the settled home of the group, and over the next twenty-plus years, Dartmouth Players has produced well over sixty plays and hosted many visiting theatre groups.
+The Centre became the settled home of the group, and over the next thirty-plus years, Dartmouth Players has produced well over sixty plays and hosted many visiting theatre groups.
 Our audience has grown continually during that time to reach well over five thousand people a season.
-We hope to see you at the theatre, and enjoy the show!
+We hope to see you at the theatre and enjoy the show!